boazbk/tcs/lec_07_other_models.md

 We say that _$exp$ computes $F$_ if for every $x\in \{0,1\}^*$, the expressions $(exp LIST(x))$ and $LIST(F(x))$ are equivalent, and moreover they have the same simplification.
 :::

+### Enhanced λ calculus is Turing-complete

 The basic operations of the enhanced λ calculus more or less amount to the Lisp or Scheme programming languages.^[In Lisp, the $PAIR$, $HEAD$ and $TAIL$ functions are [traditionally called](https://goo.gl/BLRd6S) `cons`, `car` and `cdr`.]
-Given that, it is perhaps not surprising that the  enhanced λ-calculus is equivalent to NAND-TM:
+Given that, it is perhaps not surprising that the  enhanced λ-calculus is equivalent to Turing machines:

 > # {.theorem title="Lambda calculus and NAND-TM" #lambdaturing-thm}
-For every function $F:\{0,1\}^* \rightarrow \{0,1\}^*$, $F$ is computable in the enhanced λ calculus if and only if it is computable by a NAND-TM program.
+For every function $F:\{0,1\}^* \rightarrow \{0,1\}^*$, $F$ is computable in the enhanced λ calculus if and only if it is computable by a Turing machine.

 ::: {.proofidea data-ref="lambdaturing-thm"}
 To prove the theorem, we need to show that __(1)__ if $F$ is computable by a λ calculus expression then it is computable by a Turing machine, and __(2)__ if $F$ is computable by a Turing machine, then it is computable by an enhanced λ calculus expression.

 Showing __(1)__ is fairly straightforward.
 Applying the simplification rules to a λ expression basically amounts to "search and replace" which we can implement easily in, say, NAND-RAM, or for that matter Python (both of which are equivalent to Turing machines in power).
-Showing __(2)__ essentially amounts to writing a NAND-TM interpreter in a functional programming language such as LISP  or Scheme.
+Showing __(2)__ essentially amounts to simulating a Turing machine (or writing a NAND-TM interpreter) in a functional programming language such as LISP  or Scheme.
 Showing how this can be done is a good exercise in mastering some functional programming techniques that are useful in their own right.
 :::